Bharat9848/notes/DistributedSystem.md

 ### Consistent Hashing
 - DB nodes and keys are assigned to positions in a ring. keys will get stored in first node while traveling clockwise on the ring.
 - randomly assign nodes on the ring may lead to data imbalance and load imbalance.
 This can be resolved by using concept of virtual function.
 Instead of using single hash function for a node we can use three hash functions.
 Each hash function places the nodeId into three random places which helps in distributing data more.
+- Virtual nodes have several benefits
+1. Adding a physical node and recovery of physical node need data sync.
+Using virtual nodes allow this load to spread on other nodes equally.
+2. Deleting a physical node cause node's virtual node's data to redistributed to all other nodes equally.
+3. handle hetrogenity: More number of virtual nodes can be assigned to a big machine as compared to other nodes.

 ## problems
 - range queries